Overview – what is a venous leg ulcer?

 Language used – you may hear different words to describe your wound such as ulcer, leg ulcer, sore, laceration, chronic wound and maybe others.
 Ask your nurse to explain their choice of word and what this may mean for you.

-Treatment and referral options for venous leg ulcers
+Treatment – how to treat venous leg ulcers

 Compression therapy (support bandages or socks)